DreamOfTheRedChamber/system-design-interviews/linkedin/hangmanGame.md

 | timeLastTurn	| int(10)	 	| 	The epoch time in seconds last turn was completed |
 | isAsync		| tinyint(4) 	|	Indicates whether or not game is async or synced |

-	- The table “hm_gameresults” is used to store player-specific information related to the game.
+* MySQL - The table “hm_gameresults” is used to store player-specific information related to the game.
 All of the players for a particular game are connected to the hm_games table via ID_GAME.
 This table stores the result (whether or not the player won or lost), rating change (if game is ranked), and will also be developed further later to help determine which animations the player needs to see when they rejoin the game.

 | Field          | Type         | Notes                                              |
 |----------------|--------------|----------------------------------------------------|